andrewmalta13/common-faucet/README.md

 faucet.Send({
   faucetWIF: (the wif of your faucet address to sign the transactions),
-  amount: (amount in bitcoin you wish to send),
+  amount: (amount in satoshi you wish to send),
   destinationAddress: (the address that you wish to send the bitcoin to) }, callback);
 ```